Interstate 69: Tennessee, Kentucky, and Southern Indiana

 In Kentucky, I-69 mostly follows existing freeways originally built as toll roads.
 SIU 6 follows the Julian M. Carroll Purchase Parkway and I-24 from Fulton to Eddyville, while SIU 5 continues along the Wendell H. Ford Western Kentucky Parkway and the Edward T. Breathitt Pennyrile Parkway from Eddyville to Henderson.
 While these parkways received the I-69 designation by federal legislation signed in 2008, upgrades have been necessary to bring the freeways to Interstate standards—but required less work compared to other states where entirely new highway must be built.
 A number of construction contracts have been let by the state of Kentucky to reconfigure several interchanges along the parkways.
 Many of these interchanges were originally designed with opposing loop ramps to accommodate toll barriers at the interchanges; these "tollbooth" style interchanges were (or will be) reconfigured to standard diamond interchanges as part of the parkways' conversion to I-69.

 On August 31, 2011, Kentucky Governor Steve Beshear announced an agreement between the state and the FHWA which allowed the Kentucky Transportation Cabinet (KYTC) to erect I-69 signage along the new Interstate's 17 mi overlap with I-24 and the 38 mi stretch of the Western Kentucky Parkway between I-24 and the Pennyrile Parkway.
 Signage was placed in late 2011, with construction on necessary upgrades of the portion of the Western Kentucky Parkway expected to be bid in September.
 On October 25, 2011, I-69 was officially designated by Beshear along a 55 mi stretch of I-24 and the Western Kentucky Parkway between Calvert City and Nortonville.
 Signage and milemarkers were replaced on the 38 mi stretch of the Western Kentucky Parkway in mid-December 2012.
 An additional 43.6 mi along the Pennyrile Parkway from the Western Kentucky Parkway to Kentucky Route 425 (KY 425), south of Henderson, was designated and resigned on November 16, 2015.
 The Purchase Parkway between Mayfield and Calvert City was signed in July 2018.
+The next phase of upgrading Purchase Parkway from Mayfield to the Tennessee state line began in December 2022 and was completed and opened on December 15, 2024.